 Nursing (AAS–T) Program Overview

-The Associate Degree Nursing Program (ADN) offers an associate of applied science–transfer (AAS–T) degree with a two–year curriculum designed to prepare registered nurses.
+The Associate Degree Nursing Program (ADN) offers an associate of applied science–transfer (AAS–T) degree with a two–year curriculum designed to prepare registered nurses for the workforce.
 The program includes skills lab, nursing theory, clinical practice and general education courses.

-For more specific information on application requirements, please refer to the Associate Degree Nursing Program Information Packet.
-If you have any questions not answered by the Program Information Packet, you may inquire with the Allied Health division office at 206.934.4347.
+For specific information on application requirements, please refer to the Associate Degree Nursing Program Information Packet.
+If you have any questions not answered by the Program Information Packet, you may inquire at firstname.lastname@example.org or at 206.934.4123.

 Associate of Applied Science (AAS–T) Degree, 108 Credits (45 prerequisite credits; 63 in major)